modcommunity/how-to-install-mods-in-oblivion/README.md

 * [Oblivion Subreddit](https://www.reddit.com/r/oblivion/)
 * [r/OblivionMods](https://www.reddit.com/r/OblivionMods/)

-This guide will be updated over time.
-If you see any ways to improve this guide, let us know!
+This guide will be updated and improved on over time.
+If you see any improvements that can be made, please feel free to reach out!